timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

   * (2) for any Indian tribe or tribal organization (as those terms are defined in section 5304 of title 25).

 #### (b) Inflation adjustment
-* The Secretary shall adjust the dollar amount specified in subsection (a) for inflation for the period beginning on November 17, 1986, and ending on October 23, 2018.
+* The Secretary shall adjust the dollar amount specified in subsection (a) on an annual basis for inflation.

 ### §2311.
 Report to Congress covering proposals for water impoundment facilities
 * Any report that is submitted to the Committee on Environment and Public Works of the Senate or the Committee on Public Works and Transportation of the House of Representatives by the Secretary, or the Secretary of Agriculture acting under Public Law 83–566, as amended [16 U.S.C.
 1001 et seq.], which proposes construction of a water impoundment facility, shall include information on the consequences of failure and geologic or design factors which could contribute to the possible failure of such facility.